OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">enables proper shading of infinitely thin geometry such as paper or leaves.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">enables proper shading of infinitely thin geometry such as paper or leaves.</p>

   </p>